ChloeOfAstora/cbz2pdf/Readme.md

 ## About
 cbz2pdf is a simple utility that converts manga/comic files (cbz) to pdf format.
 Right now only jpg compression is supported which can be controlled using the -q parameter.
-This program currently only works for cbz files that directly contain the images.

 ## Usage:
 ```cbz2pdf "filename"```